Gaming Studio, Inc.

 In January of 2016, Minnesota Licensed Beverage Association Executive Board endorsed H.F.1798 and S.F.1738.

 In 2016, we relied on assurance given by the co-sponsor of our bill who is chairman of the House Committee on Commerce and Regulatory Reform that H.F.
 1798 would receive a timely (there are deadlines for bills passing out of committees) hearing if any gaming bills were heard in his committee.
 Gaming bills were heard and passed, with an electronic raffle device authorization among them.
-He stalled our bill being heard until after the deadline passed.
+He stalled our bill until after the deadline passed.
 He offered an "informational hearing" (hearing without vote) after the deadline in order that we could hear opposition to our legislation.
-The bill and transcript of the only two parties testifying against the bill is attached here.
-As you read the opposition, you realize they had little knowledge of paddlewheel games - those in play over the past 30 years.
-Tribes kept the bill from being heard because they could.
-They never argued that tribal casinos would be in any way injured by the modification to wagering.
-What compelling public policy was being served by Chairman Hoppe (R-Chaska) blocking a hearing on a bill he sponsored?
+The bill and transcript of testimony of the only two parties testifying against the bill is attached here.
+As you read the opposition, you realize they had little knowledge of Minnesota paddlewheels used with tables - those in play over more than 30 years.
+Tribes never argued that tribal casinos would be in any way injured by the proposed modification to wagering wheels.
 Electronic bingo is played without the requirement of paper cards being used.
 Electronic pull tabs are played without paper tickets being used.
 So, why is this bill that reduces (allows those who prefer the existing table/tickets to continue) the use of paper tickets, provides greater regulation and reduces costs to organizations so different?
 It isn't.
-The bill offered by Representatives Lien (D-Moorhead) and Hoppe was effectively killed by Hoppe as a favor to tribes.

 In 2015 the legislation that would have allowed electronic paddlewheels passed the Judiciary Committee but was defeated on the House floor as expansion of gaming.